cs4241-19a/a1-gettingstarted/README.md

 - **Work History**
     A breif summary of the past few jobs I've had

+Most of the information required is under education for Worcester Polytechnic Institute!

 ## Technical Achievements
 - **Converted standard Node JS server to Express JS server**:
     Installed express using the node package manager, created dependency